Top 5 Recommended Memory Cards Fuji X100V

 Test For Counterfit Memory Cards

-When you get your memory card for the first time, You should try to max its capacity right away.
-This is the best way to determine if the card is counterfeit or not.
+When you get your memory card for the first time, You should immediately try to max its capacity.
+This is the best way to determine whether the card is counterfeit.
 If you can max the capacity without any issues or the card failing, then you most likely have a legitimate card.

 Best Memory Cards Fujifilm X100V Conclusions

-The X100V is a great little camera, just get a good memory card from a reliable source and the camera will be an amazing little workhorse.
+The X100V is a great little camera.
+With a good memory card from a reliable source, it will be an amazing little workhorse.

-The 128GB cards are pretty cheap now, so if you’re going on a long vacation or something you might as well grab one.
-Otherwise, for day-to-day shooting, you won’t need anything larger than a 64GB card.
+The 128GB cards are pretty cheap now, so if you’re going on an extended vacation or something, you might as well grab one.
+Otherwise, you won’t need anything larger than a 64GB card for day-to-day shooting.